 - 1. Cleaning and Water-Repellent Treatments for Historic Masonry Buildings - 2.
 Repointing Mortar Joints in Historic Masonry Buildings - 3.
 Improving Energy Efficiency in Historic Buildings - 4.
 Roofing for Historic Buildings - 5.
 The Preservation of Historic Adobe Buildings - 6.
 Dangers of Abrasive Cleaning to Historic Buildings - 7.
 The Preservation of Historic Glazed Architectural Terra-Cotta - 8.
-Removed No longer represent best historic preservation practices - 9.
+Aluminum and Vinyl Siding on Historic Buildings: The Appropriateness of Substitute Materials for Resurfacing Historic Wood Frame Buildings - 9.
 The Repair of Historic Wooden Windows - 10.
 Exterior Paint Problems on Historic Woodwork - 11.
 Rehabilitating Historic Storefronts - 12.
 The Preservation of Historic Pigmented Structural Glass (Vitrolite and Carrara Glass) - 13.
 The Repair and Thermal Upgrading of Historic Steel Windows - 14.
 New Exterior Additions to Historic Buildings: Preservation Concerns - 15.
 Preservation of Historic Concrete - 16.
 The Use of Substitute Materials on Historic Building Exteriors - 17.
 Architectural Character-Identifying the Visual Aspects of Historic Buildings as an Aid to Preserving their Character - 18.
 Rehabilitating Interiors in Historic Buildings-Identifying Character-Defining Elements - 19.
 The Repair and Replacement of Historic Wooden Shingle Roofs - 20.
 The Preservation of Historic Barns - 21.
 Repairing Historic Flat Plaster-Walls and Ceilings - 22.
 The Preservation and Repair of Historic Stucco - 23.
 Preserving Historic Ornamental Plaster - 24.
 Heating, Ventilating, and Cooling Historic Buildings: Problems and Recommended Approaches - 25.
 The Preservation of Historic Signs - 26.
 The Preservation and Repair of Historic Log Buildings